-The Line will queue behind the scoreboard at the Berm entrance, then run down the ramp, around the field, and line up in the northeast corner to welcome the team.
+The Line queues behind the scoreboard at the Berm entrance, then runs down the ramp, around the field, and line up in the northeast corner to welcome the team.

-Once the team has cleared the tunnel, the Line will take their seats.
-Line runners will go through the tunnel—the same the player exited—and form two lines, head up onto the service level of the stadium and then coming down into their seats, and fill the section from the top down.
+Once the team has cleared the tunnel, the Line takes their seats.
+Line runners go through the tunnel—the same the player exited—and form two lines, head up onto the service level of the stadium and then coming down into their seats, and fill the section from the top down.